MRtrix3/mrtrix3/docs/installation/package_install.rst

 Installing *MRtrix3*
 ====================

-The simplest way to install *MRtrix3* is to use one of the pre-compiled packages.
+By far the quickest and simplest way to install *MRtrix3* is to use one of the pre-compiled packages.
 These allow you to get started straight away, with all dependencies included.

 Packages of various types are available for the three main platforms (GNU/Linux, macOS, Microsoft Windows).
 For the latest information, please refer